Kimberly Laing

 Kimberley A. Laing Williams (born 8 January 1988 in St. Catherine) is a Jamaican athlete specialising in the 100 metres hurdles.
 She represented her country at the 2015 World Championships reaching the semifinals.
 In addition, she finished fourth at the 2015 Pan American Games.

+Laing was an All-American hurdler for the Alabama Crimson Tide track and field team, finishing 7th in the 100 m hurdles at the 2010 NCAA Division I Outdoor Track and Field Championships.